 CINCINNATI – Bad grades and incompletions forced Rio Turner to leave Walnut Hills High School and seek his academic fortunes elsewhere.

+He chose Carpe Diem Aiken, a brand new charter school in College Hill sponsored by Cincinnati Public Schools.
 He liked that Aiken was different, a hybrid that combines spending half the day working independently on a computer with half the day in classrooms working on group projects.

 By March, when he sat down with WCPO, Turner said he was caught up on all of his delinquent credits and earning high grades.
 In fact, he can transfer in the fall back to Walnut Hills, the highly acclaimed college preparatory high school, if he chooses.